Wisdom Tooth Removal

 If the presence of a wisdom tooth does not cause any discomfort to you it can be left untreated but most times wisdom teeth do not grow properly as jaws do not have room to accommodate wisdom teeth’s late arrival.

-When is Wisdom teeth extraction advised?
+When is Wisdom tooth removal advised?

 Pain or infection